- 24 Aug 2022

 - The respective designer for the Rule Type will open.
 For this example Statement Rule was used.

-Below are the various Rule Types, along with the steps needed to create these items.
+Below are the various Rule Types and the steps needed to create these items.

 |Rule Table||A Rule Table is a Rule configured similar to a Truth Table, containing configurable rows and columns.
 In a Rule table, however, each cell can have customized statements for the selected data element.|